 In this study, one group of participants were given a gratitude writing intervention where they “gratefully remember” a hope that has been fulfilled in the past.
 Compared to the control group, participants who were grateful gained an increased state of happiness and hope for the future.
 This proves that taking a moment of gratitude can certainly improve your emotional state!

-Another effect of gratitude is getting us through the tough times.
+Another effect of gratitude is getting us through tough times.
 A study has found that teachers who experience burnout at work could have higher life satisfaction and lower emotional exhaustion when they entered an eight-week gratitude intervention program.

 Gratitude can improve your marriage